 Treatment for Abscess and Fistula

-What is an perianal abscess?
+What is a perianal abscess?

-Perianal abscess is an infection that begins in a mucus-producing gland inside of the anus and borrows its way out towards the surface of the perianal skin.
+A perianal abscess is an infection that begins in a mucus-producing gland inside of the anus and borrows its way out towards the surface of the perianal skin.
 If you are experiencing painful swelling or something like a boil in your rectal area, you may have an abscess.

-What causes a perinanal abscess?
+What causes a perianal abscess?

 What is a fistula?

-A fistula is a tunnel from inside the anal canal to the skin just outside the anus which drains infected fluid.
+A fistula is a tunnel from inside the anal canal to the skin just outside the anus, which drains infected fluid.
 It is the result of a perianal abscess.
 About half of people with an abscess develop a fistula.
 A fistula can cause ongoing drainage when it breaks through the skin, and if the skin closes around the area, you are more likely to develop another abscess.

-If you suspect you have an abscess, you should seek immediate medical attention; a small abscess that can be treated in the office can become more complicated the longer it’s left untreated.
+If you suspect you have an abscess, you should seek early medical attention; a small abscess that can be treated in the office can become more complicated the longer it’s left untreated.
 Call The Sternberg Clinic or make an appointment online today.

-General Surgery Patient FAQ
+General and Colon and Rectal Surgery Patient FAQ

 AnoRectal Post Op Instructions